DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/shape-report-data/use-calculated-fields/calculate-a-weighted-average-function.md

 1. [Open an existing report](../../open-reports.md) or [create a new one from scratch](../../add-new-reports.md).
 2. [Bind a report](../../bind-to-data.md) to a required data source.
-3. Insert the [Group Header](../../introduction-to-banded-reports.md) band,      select the **Group Fields** section in the **Actions** category and add a      new group field to [group the report's data](../../shape-report-data/group-and-sort-data/group-data.md) by the required data field.
+3. Insert the [Group Header](../../introduction-to-banded-reports.md) band,      select the **Group Fields** section in the **Group Header Tasks** category and add a      new group field to [group the report's data](../../shape-report-data/group-and-sort-data/group-data.md) by the required data field.

 	![](../../../../images/eurd-web-shaping-count-group-data.png)
 4. Construct a layout like the following: